moritzWa/pickup/server/README.md

 We use inngest for background jobs.

-To run inngest:
+Navigate to the server directory and run:

 ```console
 npm run inngest:dev
 ```

-Now run the inngest server:
+Now in a separate terminal run the inngest server:

 ```console
 npx inngest-cli@latest dev -u http://localhost:8001/inngest